• Skip to main content

 Sweet

-• Chocolate Crêpes Use 1 tbsp less plain flour, and substitute in 1 tbsp cocoa powder instead.
+• Chocolate Crêpes Use 1 tablespoon less plain flour, and substitute in 1 tablespoon cocoa powder instead.
 This will give a rich, chocolatey pancake which is just delicious topped with thick oat greek yoghurt, sliced banana and melted dark chocolate, (check it is dairy-free).

 • Cinnamon Crêpes Swap the vanilla extract for half a teaspoon of ground cinnamon, and serve with apple slices cooked in vegan butter and sprinkle with crunchy demerara sugar.

-• Gingerbread Crêpes Leave out the vanilla extract and add 1/2 tsp ground ginger and 1/2 tsp ground cinnamon.
+• Gingerbread Crêpes Leave out the vanilla extract and add ½ teaspoon ground ginger and ½ teaspoon ground cinnamon.
 Serve with oat crème fraiche and a drizzle of maple or golden syrup.

 Savoury